 Each community selected for the program will participate in, organize, and host a number of activities to engage participants in local, state, and national themes related to the Civil War.
 These include the following:

 - Attending a one-day symposium and program kick-off.
-In 2013, this will be held on Saturday, April 27, at USM's Hannaford Hall.
-More information about the symposium is on our Programs & Events page, or download a flyer about the event.
+In 2014, this will be held on Saturday, May 10, at the Morgan Hill Event Center in Hermon.
+Event time and details are forthcoming.
 (Leaders from each of the three partnering organizations on a given team are required to attend; attendance is optional for other team members.)

-- Attending a three-day program orientation at Bowdoin College.
-In 2013, this will be held Monday-Wednesday, July 15-17.
+- Attending a two-and-a-half-day program orientation at Bowdoin College in Summer 2014 (dates TBA).
 An orientation agenda and lodging details will be made available in the spring.
 (Leaders from each of the three required partnering organizations on a given team are required to attend; attendance is optional for other team members.)

 - Attending monthly team meetings and work sessions in the local community from August to May.

 - Digitizing 30-50 Civil War-related historic items from local collections, cataloging them, and uploading them to Maine Memory Network.

 - Creating on Maine Memory Network a Civil War-related exhibit (text and images) or series of exhibits that draws on historical documents, photographs, and artifacts.
 This exhibit will be added to Maine and the Civil War: The Homefront and the Battlefield site.